malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Van Gulick, R. (1992).
 "Nonreductive materialism and intertheoretical constraint."
 In A. Beckermann, H. Flohr, J. Kim, eds.
 Emergence and Reduction.
 Berlin and New York: De Gruyter, 157–179.

 * Van Gulick, R. (2022).
 Consciousness.
 In Zalta, E.N. & Nodelman, U. (eds.), The Stanford Encyclopedia of Philosophy (Winter 2022 Edition).
 URL = <https://plato.stanford.edu/archives/win2022/entries/consciousness/>.

+* Von Neumann, J. (1966).
+Theory of Self-reproducing Automata.
+Edited and completed by A. W. Burks, University of Illinois Press, Urbana and London, pp. 74–87 and pp. 121–123.

 * Yablo, S. (2002).
 The Many Problems of Mental Causation (Excerpt).
 In Chalmers, D. (ed.), Philosophy of Mind: Classical and Contemporary Readings.
 Oxford and New York: Oxford University Press, 179-197.